 We continue to improve and expand our efforts in the corporate sustainability arena through tenant outreach and data collection to benchmark our portfolio's energy consumption and efficiency.
-We compiled our energy consumption information for 2021 and submitted our 2021 GRESB assessment report on July 1, 2022.
+We submitted our 2021 GRESB assessment report on July 1, 2022 and received a score of 46, which was higher than our 2021 score.